mcvm-launcher/mcvm/README.md

 # 🚀 Getting Started

-To get started, view our [user guide](docs/guide/1_getting_started.md).
+To get started with MCVM, view our [user guide](https://mcvm-launcher.github.io/mcvm/docs/guide/).

 # ➕ More Info

 ### Packages

 **_Packages_** are a big selling point of MCVM.
-You just configure what packages you want on a profile or instance and all the files you need for some addon are automatically installed.
-The `sodium` package, for example, when installed on a profile, will add the Sodium jar file to your mods folder only on client instances.
+You simply configure what packages you want on a profile or instance and all the files you need for some addon are automatically installed.

 #### A universal format